 Balsamic Vinaigrette Dressing

 A healthy vinaigrette dressing made from extra virgin olive oil and balsamic vinegar adds flavor and nutrition.
-The fats and oils in vinaigrette help your body absorb certain nutrients in the salad, so avoid fat-free varieties.
+The fats in vinaigrette help your body absorb certain nutrients in the salad, so avoid fat-free varieties.
 For optimal nutrition, make the balsamic vinaigrette yourself.

 Serving Suggestions for Spring Salad